 Using the leverage of time is the most fundamental strategy for success.
 There are only so many hours in a day that you can work.
 If you use only your own time, you can achieve only so much.
-If you leverage other people's time, you can increase productivity to an extraordinary extent.
+But if you leverage other people's time, you can increase productivity to an extraordinary extent.

-To leverage other people's time.
+To leverage other people's time:

 Providing that you do things properly, the time and money that you invest in leveraging other people's time is usually well spent.
 Remember, though, that you'll almost always have to "pay" up front in some way in order to reap the longer-term benefits of using leverage.

-This is why delegation is such an important skill: If you can't delegate effectively, you can never expand your productivity beyond the work that you can personally deliver.
+This is why delegation is such an important skill: if you can't delegate effectively, you can never expand your productivity beyond the work that you can personally deliver.
 This means that your career will quickly stall, and while you may be appreciated for your hard work, you'll never be truly successful.
-Use these skill-builder resources to learn to delegate: Successful Delegation, The Delegation Dilemma, and Bite-Sized Training: Delegation.
+Use these resources to learn to delegate: Successful Delegation, The Delegation Dilemma, and Bite-Sized Training: Delegation.

-It's also one of the reasons that micromanagement is such a vice: You spend so much time managing a few people that you constrain the amount of leverage you can exert.
+It's also one of the reasons that micromanagement is such a vice: you spend so much time managing a few people that you constrain the amount of leverage you can exert.
 See our Avoiding Micromanagement article for more on this.